 Discover Oxford Research Encyclopedias

-The publishing model to the Oxford Research Encyclopedias (ORE) is more open, transparent, and engaging than the traditional approach to scholarly reference.
-Each ORE is developed in stages.
+The Oxford Research Encyclopedias (OREs) publishing model is more open, transparent, and engaging than the traditional approach to scholarly reference.
+Each Oxford Research Encyclopedia is developed in stages.
 Learn more about this process and currently available OREs below.

 Each discipline-based Oxford Research Encyclopedia begins with the appointment of an Editor in Chief, who creates a plan for the development of the ORE in their field.
 The plan is reviewed by scholars in the field and refined.
 The Editor in Chief then assembles an Editorial Board to advise on article topics, potential authors, and other matters.
 At this stage, OUP launches an information website to announce to initiation of the project and to provide background on its goals and direction.

 The ORE then moves into a commissioning phase, where authors are invited to write on topics they know best.
 Authors are given an option to submit a brief summary in advance of their full article, and these summaries are published as they are approved.
 Full articles undergo multiple rounds of peer review, and once approved they are published online.